-- Manage your wellness – think about ways you can manage your own wellness and make changes to improve your quality of life.
+- Manage your wellness – make changes to improve your quality of life.
 Eating healthy food and being physically active can help your body cope with physical and emotional stress, and make you feel as though you are doing something practical to help yourself.

 - Clear your mind – complementary therapies, such as relaxation and yoga, may increase your sense of control, relieve stress and anxiety, and improve mood.

 - Seek support – connecting with others who have been through a similar experience may be helpful.
 Join a support group, attend a survivorship program, listen to survivorship webinars or read stories from other survivors.

 - Manage side effects – you may have ongoing side effects after treatment.
 Talk to your health care team about ways to improve or manage any symptoms.

 Busting myths about the end of treatment

 I should be back to normal – you may have thought you would just resume your life exactly where you left off before the cancer diagnosis.
 The reality is often more complex.
 Some cancer survivors find they can’t or don’t want to go back to how life was before their treatment.
 Others need time to recover from treatment before they return to their usual activities.

 I should feel well – on the outside, you may look healthy.
 On the inside you may still be recovering physically and emotionally.
 Many cancer survivors have ongoing health concerns because of the cancer or treatment side effects.